Isotypical components of the homology of ICIS and images of deformations of map germs: Homology of deformations and unexpected homology

-As it has been done several times (see, for example, \cite{Houston2010}), we can use the \textsc{icss} \cref{thm: general icss} and the $\mu_k^\Alt$ to compute the image Milnor number of germs $f:\GS{n}{n+1}$ (see \cref{fig: las mejores tablas del universo}).
-It is not clear what should be the generalization of this object to map germs $f:\GS{n}{p}$, with $n<p$.
+As it has been done several times (see, for example, \cite{Houston2010}), we can use the \textsc{icss} given in \cref{thm: general icss} and the $\mu_k^\Alt$ to compute the image Milnor number of germs $f:\GS{n}{n+1}$ (see \cref{fig: las mejores tablas del universo}).
+It is not clear what should be the generalization of this object to map germs $f:\GS{n}{p}$, for arbitrary $n<p$.
 There is not a correct answer to this question but one should consider some definition that allows generalizing properties of germs when $p=n+1$ to the general case $n<p$ only changing $n+1$ by $p$.

 We give, now, two reasonable generalizations.
 However, we will see later several reasons that make the first definition seemingly better.

 \begin{definition} Consider an $\eqA$-finite germ $f:\GS{n}{p}$, $n<p$, such that $d_2=2n-p\geq0$.
 We define its \textit{image Milnor number} as